UMD-ENEE408I/2023_Fall_Labs_Team_1/Project/WiFi_Setup/WiFi_Setup.md

 board.

 Once the program is uploaded, open the Serial Monitor.
 You should see the IP address for the microcontroller.
 (If you don't see it, try presseing the `RST` button on the microcontroller.)
-Using a web browser, go to `http://<IP address>` and use the links there to remotely turn the right motor on the robot on or off.
+Using a web browser on any machine connected to the WiFi netwrork (including Nvidia), go to `http://<IP address>` and use the links there to remotely turn the right motor on the robot on or off.

 ## References